-‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce
+‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce?

 The Young and the Restless spoilers revealed that Victor’s secret is on the brink of being exposed by Nick.
-If Chelsea finds out and his outraged by all of the deception.
+If Chelsea finds out, she will be outraged by all of the deception.
 Nikki fights for her family, while Lily and Cane are headed for divorce.

 Victor’s secret is in danger.